mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *speak ill of no man, but speak all the good you know of everybody.*
+> *never mistake knowledge for wisdom. one helps you make a living; the other helps you make a life.*

 </div>
 <!-- quote-end -->